Book Appointment Now

 What Is the Current State of Healthcare in Bermuda?

 Bermuda promotes itself as a regional medical hub but struggles to serve its own residents.
-King Edward VII Memorial Hospital (KEMH) is the island’s sole major facility.
-This limited capacity creates bottlenecks for routine and specialized procedures.
+King Edward VII Memorial Hospital (KEMH) is Bermuda’s only acute-care general hospital, with the Mid-Atlantic Wellness Institute serving as the psychiatric facility.
+This limited acute-care capacity creates bottlenecks for routine and specialized procedures.

 The government announced a new $400 million Bermuda International Healthcare Centre.
 However, the facility remains non-operational.
 Current gaps in care remain unaddressed for the foreseeable future.